Pet Health Care

-When looking for helpful information on caring for your pet, it can be challenging to wade through the scores of articles and forums online.
-We have assembled a list here to make it a little easier to find the trusted sources you need, and as always we want you to know we are here for you any time you need us!
+When looking for helpful information on caring for your pet, it can be challenging to wade through the scores of online veterinary medicine articles and forums.
+Our veterinarians have assembled the list following to make it a little easier to find the trusted sources you need, and, as always, we want you to know we are here for you any time you need us!

-Pet Insurance can offer relief from expenses large and small when it comes to pet care.
+Pet Health Insurance can offer relief from expenses large and small when it comes to covering pet health care costs.
 Check out some of the options below!

-Looking add another furry family member to your household?
-There are many rescue organizations and shelters with pets waiting to be your forever companion.
+Looking to add another furry family member to your household?
+There are many animal rescue organizations and shelters with pets waiting to be your forever companion.

 ASPCA Poison Control

-Visit the ASPCA Pet Care website for full lists on toxic plants and substances to keep away from your pets.
+Visit the ASPCA Pet Care website for a complete lists on toxic plants and substances to keep away from your pets.

 In the event that you feel your pet may have ingested something toxic, ASPCA poison control is available 24 hours a day, 365 days a year.
 They can be reached by calling (888) 426-4435.
 A $65 consultation fee may be applied to your credit card.

-Use these links as a quick resource for toxic foods, plants, and common household items
+Use these links as a quick pet health resource for toxic foods, plants, and common household items

 A Tick-free Dog is a Healthier Dog

-Tick-borne diseases are becoming more prevalent in the North Carolina, and we need to be taking steps to reduce their likelihood of occurance.
+Tick-borne diseases are becoming more prevalent in North Carolina, and we need to be taking steps to reduce their likelihood of occurrence.
 Check out the Lyme Disease Association’s website for more info on ticks, and tick-borne disease.

-We highly recommend microchipping your cat.
+Our veterinarians highly recommend microchipping your cats and dogs.
 Pets can lose collars and tags easily.
 Having a microchip gives your pet a better chance at being reunited with you if they should become lost.
 The procedure is quick, virtually painless, and could bring your lost pet home.
-We will even take care of the microchip registration!
+Our veterinary team will even take care of the microchip registration!